American pika: Description

-American pikas, historically known as "little chief hares", is a small, rounded mammal with a compact, ovate body adapted for life in cold alpine environments.
+American pikas, historically known as "little chief hares", are small, rounded mammals with compact, ovate bodies adapted for life in cold alpine environments.
 Adults typically measure from 16.2 (6.4in) to 21.6cm (8.5in) in length, with hind feet ranging from 2.5cm (0.98in) to 3.5cm (1.38in).
 They usually weigh between 121 and 176g (4.3–6.2oz), though body size varies among populations and regions.
-In some areas, males are slightly larger than females.
 In populations exhibiting sexual dimorphism, males tend to be slightly larger than females.

 The American pika is intermediate in size among pika species.
 Its notable features are suborbicular ears, densely furred feet with black pads at the toes, and a dense undercoat that provides insulation during winter.
 It is well adapted to high-elevation habitats, because its dense fur covering the entire body to provide insulation against cold temperatures.
 Its hind legs are only slightly longer than its forelegs, giving the animal a low stance typical of pikas, and its hind feet are relatively short compared to most other lagomorphs.
 The soles of the feet are densely furred, except for black pads at the ends of the toes.
 The ears are moderately large, rounded, and hairy on both surfaces, typically dark with white margins.
 The species has a relatively longer "buried" tail compared to most other lagomorphs, meaning that the tail is so short and densely covered with fur that it appears hidden within the animal's body fur rather than projecting outward.
 This adaptation is thought to provide extra insulation and protection from cold alpine winds.

 The skull of the American pika is slightly rounded, with a broad and flat preorbital region that distinguishes it from related species.
 The cranium is relatively compact and adapted to support a strong bite force, useful for cutting alpine vegetation.
 The zygomatic arches are well developed to anchor large masseter muscles.
 And the maxillae contain a single large fenestration, helping for chewing coarse plant material.

 Fur coloration is the same in both sexes but varies by subspecies and season.
 The dorsal fur ranges from grayish to cinnamon-brown, often with tawny or ochraceous tones in summer.
 In winter, the fur becomes grayer and longer, while the dense underfur is slate-gray or lead-colored, and the ventral fur is whitish.
-Males are referred to as "bucks" and females as "does," as with rabbits.

-This individual was photographed at 603 m above sea level in Mount Baker-Snoqualmie National Forest.